simter/simter-reactive-web/README.md

 ### 2.1.
 JwtWebFilter

 A Jwt WebFilter for webflux.

-Enabled by `simter.jwt.require-authorized`, it's default value is `false`.
+- Enabled by `simter.jwt.require-authorized`, it's default value is `false`.

-The Jwt secret key should be config by `simter.jwt.secret-key`, it's default value is `test`.
+- Config the Jwt secret key by `simter.jwt.secret-key`, it's default value is `test`.
+- Config the Jwt exclude array paths by `simter.jwt.exclude-paths`, it's default value is `null`.

 ### 2.2.
 WebFluxConfiguration

 A '[WebFlux config API]' implementation (implements `WebFluxConfigurer` interface).
 And some jackson global config:

 1. Some global jackson config :
-    - Set serialization inclusion to `NON_EMPTY`
+    - Set serialization inclusion to `NON_NULL`
     - Disable some features:
         - DeserializationFeature.`FAIL_ON_UNKNOWN_PROPERTIES`
         - DeserializationFeature.`ADJUST_DATES_TO_CONTEXT_TIME_ZONE`